jonrau1/ElectricEye/README.md

 While running on AWS Fargate and creating the infrastructure with CloudFormation or Terraform gives you the benefits of encapsulating environment variables you need, you may need to do configurations of your own different outputs.
 Using these different outputs like PostgreSQL, JSON, or CSV is great for any downstream use cases such as SIEM-ingestion, external tool reporting, business intelligence, machine learning, or loading a graph.
 Outputs are subject to change by release and will be updated here.

-To list all currently available outputs: `python3 eeauditor/controller.py --list-options`, it will return a list of valid output locations such as `['postgres', 'sechub', 'json', 'csv', 'dops']`, by default findings go to AWS Security Hub (`sechub`).
+To list all currently available outputs: `python3 eeauditor/controller.py --list-options`, it will return a list of valid output locations such as `['postgres', 'sechub', 'json', 'csv', 'json_normalized', 'dops']`, by default findings go to AWS Security Hub (`sechub`).

 Some considerations...

-- To output to JSON, add the following arguments to your call to `controller.py`: `-o json --output-file electriceye-findings.json`
+- To output to JSON, add the following arguments to your call to `controller.py`: `-o json --output-file electriceye-findings` (**Note:** `.json` will be automatically appended)

+  - Normalized / flatteneded JSON can output instead using `-o json_normalized`.
+This is better suited for sending findings to BI tools as the structure eliminates all nested lists and dicts.

-- To output to CSV, add the following arguments to your call to `controller.py`: `-o csv --output-file electriceye-findings.csv`
+- To output to CSV, add the following arguments to your call to `controller.py`: `-o csv --output-file electriceye-findings` (**Note:** `.csv` will be automatically appended)

 - To output to a PostgreSQL database, add the following arguement to your call to `controller.py`: `-o postgres`.
 You will also need to ensure that your IP Address (or AWS Security Group ID, if using Amazon RDS/Aurora) is allowed to communicate with your database.
 Plaintext passwords are frowned upon, so create an AWS Systems Manager Parameter Store secure parameter with the below command.